Dungyichao/PeriodicScheduler_Semaphore/README.md

         </tr>
         <tr>
             <td align="center">Stack</td>
-            <td align="Left">When exception happens, CPU would store some of the registers value into the stack.
-We assign a place in RAM as stack.</td>
+            <td align="Left">We assign a place in RAM as stack.
+When exception happens, CPU would store some of the registers value into the stack.
+After the CPU finish handling the exception, CPU can restore those data (stored in the stack) back to registers and keep doing on what the CPU has left. </td>
         </tr>
     </tbody>
 </table>